Call of Beauty Med Spa Encinitas - Botox and Medical Grade Facials

 Medical Guidance Matters

-Reviewed by: Dr. Marguerite Bernett, M.D., Medical Director on May 21, 2026
+Reviewed by: Dr. Marguerite Bernett, M.D., Medical Director on July 17, 2026

 This content is educational only and should not be treated as medical advice.
 The right treatment plan depends on an in-person consultation with a qualified provider who can evaluate your anatomy, health history, goals, and timing.